Adapting Community Reinforcement and Family Training (CRAFT) for ADHD

 Attention-deficit/hyperactivity disorder (ADHD) is a chronic disorder, requiring management across the lifespan.
 However, many emerging adults (18-25 years) with ADHD need mental health services but are not receiving it.
 Emerging adulthood is a vulnerable time for the transition of care due to steep reduction of parental and institutional supports.
 In many cases, parents may continue to take on the emotional and financial consequences of untreated ADHD during emerging adulthood out of necessity.
 Families may also experience conflict about the level of parental involvement and the balance of support/independence at this unique time period.

-This work is supported by the Dean’s Research Initiative, the Milton Dean Havron Social Sciences Award, and the Dennis F. Marion Research Award.
+This work is supported by the Dean’s Research Initiative, the Milton Dean Havron Social Sciences Award, the Jack Bartlett Memorial Award, and the Dennis F. Marion Research Award.